 And whereas it is expedient that the aforesaid merger and vesting be given effect in the State of Western Australia by Act of the Parliament:

+[Preamble amended: No. 19 of 2010 s.
+50.]

 Be it enacted by the Queen’s Most Excellent Majesty, by and with the advice and consent of the Legislative Council and the Legislative Assembly of Western Australia, in this present Parliament assembled, and by the authority of the same, as follows: —

 1. Short title